 First No-Cost Extension

-The No-Cost Extension feature, accessed via eRA Commons, is an electronic means for a grantee organization to electronically submit a notification that they have exercised their one-time authority to extend without funds the final budget period of a project period of a grant.
+The No-Cost Extension feature, accessed via eRA Commons, is an electronic means for a recipient organization to electronically submit a notification that they have exercised their one-time authority to extend without funds the final budget period of a project period of a grant.
 This extension can be up to 12 months in additional time.
-This assumes all internal review and approval processes at the grantee organization have already taken place.
+This assumes all internal review and approval processes at the recipient organization have already taken place.

 - Upon receipt of the notification, the budget and project period end dates are automatically updated to reflect the extension of the respective grant record.
 No separate action is needed by agency staff for this change to take effect.